So if that sparkle comes in the shape of a chicken or two - so much the better!

 My advice so as not to be disappointed is to buy them in November - at the latest.

-This is my must-have ornament for 2020: Portmeirion's "Three French Hens" tree bauble.
+This is one of my must-have ornaments which makes me smile every time I take it out of its box: Portmeirion's "Three French Hens" tree bauble.

 Made of fine bone china to a design by Portmeirion's Sarah Miller and painted in glorious colour, this is a stylish Christmas tree ornament which can be passed down generations as an heirloom.